Infinitode/Infinitode/README.md

 ### Upcoming changes

-- Release of `Locus`, a new model for GeoGuessr guessing based on Google Street View images.
 - Updates to all outdated packages.
 - New AI `Hugging Face Spaces`, including models from our Bioset, Helix, Spacelens, Arc, and Acres collections.
 - New `AI APIs`.